Pacific barracuda

-S. argentea is a thin barracuda of the family Sphyraenidae of the order Perciformes (perch-likes).

 Body type and physical description

-The Pacific barracuda has an elongated cylinder shape body.
-They are slender and have a long pointy snout.
-They are of brownish-bluish color on their front sides.
-They are distinct from other Barracudas due to their silvery shiny backsides, small scales, and the lack of bars or spots on their body.
-Known for their large mouths full of sharp teeth and fang-like structures, the Pacific Barracuda are predatory fish with aggressive characteristics.
-Their protruding outer jaw aid the Barracuda in its carnivorous feeding habits.
-The average weight of the Pacific Barracuda is about 1–3 kg.
-Their length is about 1-1.1 m, rarely exceeding 1.2 m.
-Pacific Barracuda have a distinct feature of a forked tailed fin and widely separated dorsal fins.
+The Pacific barracuda has an elongated, cylindrical body, very slender and with a long, pointy snout.
+The scales are of a pale bluish to pale brown color on their front sides.
+They are distinct from other barracuda due to their silvery, shiny backsides, small scales, and the lack of bars or spots on their body.
+Like other barracudas, though, they are famous for their intimidating-looking mouths full of sharp teeth and fang-like structures; the Pacific barracuda is a predatory fish with aggressive hunting characteristics.
+The protruding lower jaw of the barracuda helps in its carnivorous feeding habits, aiding in catching slippery fish.
+The average weight of the Pacific barracuda is about 1–3 kg; their total length is about 1-1.1 m, rarely exceeding 1.2 m.
+Pacific barracuda have a distinctly forked tail-fin and widely-separated dorsal fins.

-Habitat
+Habitat and distribution

-The Pacific barracuda is found in the Northeast Pacific Ocean.
-It is usually considered a pelagic species.
-Although they could be found as north as Alaska, they are predominant along the coast of California down to Panama.
-During the winter, the Barracuda migrate south from the California coast to the Mexican coast but do not usually move past that distance.
-Their most prevalent habitat is the Baja Coast of California.
-The Pacific Barracuda's natural habitat is in open ocean waters.
-The species is usually near the shores or coastal areas in adult life, however, when young, Pacific barracuda are found in bays in shallow waters.
-However, some Pacific Barracuda have been recorded to be found in deep waters, about 37 m.
-The Barracuda are known to form schools and move across the ocean in these schools of fish.
-However, in some larger species, it has been noted that they can be found swimming solitarily.
+The Pacific barracuda is found in the Northeast Pacific Ocean, typically offshore of the U.S. West Coast.
+While it is usually considered a pelagic species, and can could be found as far north as southern Alaska, they are most frequently found along the coast of California extending down to the southern tip of Baja California Sur, Guadalupe Island and near the mouth of the Gulf of California.
+During the winter, the Pacific barracuda migrate in shoals south from the American west coast to Baja California, but generally not further south, though they have been sighted as far south as Panamá's Pacific coast.
+The Pacific barracuda's natural habitat is in offshore marine waters, typically gravitating closer to shore or coastal areas in adult life; however, when young, Pacific barracuda are sometimes found somewhat further inland in bays or lagoons, and in brackish, shallow waters.
+Deeper-swimming barracuda have been documented at depths of about 37 m (121').
+Barracuda are known to form schools and move across the ocean in these groups.